![]() |

 The Norse universe is often imagined through Yggdrasil, the great world tree.
 This tree connects the different realms of existence and holds the whole cosmos together.

 Its roots and branches link the world of gods, humans, giants and the dead.
-Aesir gods home is called Asgard.
+The home of the Aesir gods is called Asgard.
 Midgard is the world of humans.
 Jotunheim belongs to the giants.
 Hel is connected with the dead.

-Life is not random.
-Every action has weight and every conflict becomes part of a larger story.
+not random.
+Every action has weight and every conflict becomes part of a larger

 4. Odin: The All-Father— The Price of Wisdom